written by John Lewis and Andrew Aydin

 Disclosure: I am an Amazon Affiliate, and will earn a small percentage if you order a book on Amazon after clicking through from my site.

-Disclaimer: I am a professional librarian, but I maintain my website and blogs on my own time.
-The views expressed are solely my own, and in no way represent the official views of my employer or of any committee or group of which I am part.
+Disclaimer: I am a professional librarian, but the views expressed are solely my own, and in no way represent the official views of my employer or of any committee or group of which I am part.